Cloud-SPAN/cloud-admin-guide-0-overview/index.md

 2.4.
 The Scripts Design  --- **workshop**

 ### Attending a workshop with no AWS account --- using a Cloud-SPAN AWS account
 You can attend a workshop without having to create and configure an AWS account (Episodes 1.1 and 1.2).
 However, as an AWS account is needed to create and manage AWS instances with the scripts, as a workshop attendee, an AWS Linux instance will be made available to you (at no cost by the Cloud-SPAN team) wherein you will **configure** the terminal environment (Episode 1.3) and **run** the scripts (to create and manage AWS instances) **using** a **Cloud-SPAN AWS account** (which is already configured as to those aspects covered in Episode 2.1).
-To login to your Linux instance you will use the `ssh` program --- and hence **Windows users** need to install Git Bash prior to the workshop as that will also install `ssh`, see the [Setup](../setup) section.
+To login to your Linux instance you will use the `ssh` program --- hence, prior to the workshop, **Linux** and **Mac** users need to install `ssh` and **Windows users** Git Bash as that will also install `ssh`, see the [Setup](../setup) section.
 You will receive instructions to login to your Linux instance at the worshop.

 ### Attending a workshop using your AWS account
 You can attend a workshop and use **your AWS account** (or the AWS account of your institution) to configure and run the scripts.
 You need to **complete** the following episodes **before** the workshop (contact the [Cloud-SPAN team](https://cloud-span.york.ac.uk/contact) if you need assistance):